 If you want to prevent specific apps from using iCloud to store data, here’s what to do:

-To log out of iCloud altogether, go to Settings, tap your name and then tap Sign Out.
+To log out of iCloud altogether, go to Settings > Apple Account and tap Sign Out.
 This will have the same effect as it does on the Mac described above.

 There are a number of different ways to turn off iCloud backup, depending on whether you want to prevent individual apps from using it, stop an iOS device from backing up to iCloud, or sign out of iCloud altogether.
 Make sure you read the above carefully and choose the method that suits your needs in order to prevent your Mac or iOS device from losing the functionality you want to keep.